MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/accessing-remote-data.md

 When cached data expires, it should be removed from the cache, and the app must retrieve the data from the original data store and place it back into the cache.

 It's also possible that a cache might fill up if data is allowed to remain for too long a period.
 Therefore, requests to add new items to the cache might be required to remove some items in a process known as *eviction*.
 Caching services typically evict data on a least-recently-used basis.
 However, there are other eviction policies, including most-recently-used, and first-in-first-out.
-For more information, see [Caching Guidance](https://docs.microsoft.com/en-us/azure/architecture/best-practices/caching) on Microsoft Docs.
+For more information, see [Caching Guidance](/azure/architecture/best-practices/caching/).

 <a name="caching_images" />